Together we can improve youth financial education!

-Each year, the Massachusetts Jump$tart Coalition participates in a number of events supporting financial education throughout the state.
-As a member of the Massachusetts Jump$tart Coalition, you can participate in a number of ways.
+Each year, the MA Jump$tart Coalition participates in a number of events supporting financial education throughout the state.
+As a member of the MA Jump$tart Coalition, you can participate in a number of ways.

 - Help with a specific event.
 Currently, the Massachusetts Jump$tart Coalition is supporting the following events:

 - Financial Educators’ Symposium

 - Serve on one or more committee and/or assist with at least one or more projects annually.

 - Assist with activities such as recruiting new members, raising funds, contacting local school officials and administrators, being available as a presenter at teacher conferences, etc.

 - Sponsor a MA Jump$tart Coalition teacher at a financial education conference.

 Join the Coalition!
 If your organization or you individually are actively engaged in promoting personal financial literacy among youth, we invite you to become a member.
 For more information on becoming a member, please contact Lawrence Glazer at (617) 259-1767, or by e-mail at email@example.com.